+DANGER!!
 Store refrigerant in proper containers, out of direct sunlight and away from intense heat.
 Heat increases pressure inside storage containers, which can cause them to burst.

-air for leak testing systems.
-Oxygen $(0_2)$ or compressed refrigerant is combustible.
+DANGER!!
+Do not use oxygen (0_2) or compressed air for leak testing systems.
+Oxygen mixed with refrigerant is combustible.

+Warning!!
 Wear protective garments and goggles or safety glasses when working with refrigerant to prevent frostbite and eye injuries.

+Warning!!
 Wear butyl lined gloves when handling refrigerant to prevent frostbite and eye injuries.